nickanastasov/MAVN.FrontEnd.BackOffice/README.md

 # TokenPlatformBackoffice

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.7.
+Firstly install node modules by command: npm ci
+This command uses package-lock.json file with necessary versions.

 ## Development server

+To run locally execute command `npm run serve-en`, the available commands are in package.json file inside scripts section.
-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to `http://localhost:4200/en`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding